ekyerli/ekyerli/README.md

 <h2>Hey 👋, I'm <a href="https://github.com/ekyerli/">Emir</a></h2>
-<h2>⚡️ RPA Developer | Data Scientist | ML Engineer</h2>
+<h2>⚡️ RPA | Data Scientist | ML Engineer</h2>
 <p>RPA Developer & Data Science & BS.-level educated, been developing various projects on electronics for 4 years and
 is passionate about artificial intelligence and robotic processes.
-Continuing to work in the field of artificial intelligence for the last two years, working with Uipath Studio on robotic process automation.
+Continuing to work in the field of artificial intelligence for the last two years, working with Robusta and Uipath Studio on robotic process automation.
 Will be able to adapt to flexible working hours in a busy schedule.
 Without travel restrictions having a progressive and innovative with developing solutions to complex problems to meet high business expectations.